 Hey Everyone!
-Happy Solstice season!
+Happy Solstice!

 1. Burn Frankincense

-Frankincense has one of the highest vibrating scents- and it is my personal favourite!
-It also corresponds to the Sun and the Divine Masculine.
+Frankincense has one of the highest vibrating scents- and it is my personal favorite!

 In the story of Jesus’s birth, it is said that he was visited by three magi bearing gifts of frankincense, myrrh and gold.
 The gold represented the wealth that comes from the union of the King and Queen, aka the Divine Masculine and Divine Feminine.